-Ghana enjoys a high degree of media freedom and the private press and broadcasters operate without significant restrictions.
+Ghana enjoys media freedom and the press and broadcasters operate without significant restrictions.

-The private press is lively, and often carries criticism of government policy.
-Animated phone-in programmes are staple fare on many radio stations.
+The private press is lively, and often carries criticism of the government.
+Lively phone-in shows are staple fare on many radio stations.

 The BBC broadcasts on 101.3 FM in Accra, and on 104.7 FM from Sekondi-Takoradi, the capital of Western Region.